Background pattern

 Reporting side effects

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use: httpss://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medication.
+If you experience any side effects, consult your doctor, pharmacist, or nurse, even if they are not listed in this leaflet.
+You can also report them directly through the Spanish Medicines Monitoring System: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medication.

-Do not use this medication after the expiration date that appears on the packaging and blister after CAD.
+Do not use this medication after the expiration date stated on the packaging and blister after EXP.
 The expiration date refers to the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
+Medications should not be disposed of via wastewater or household waste.
+Place the packaging and medications you no longer need in the pharmacy's SIGRE collection point.
 If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-In this way, you will help protect the environment.
+This will help protect the environment.

 • The active ingredient is letrozole.
 Each film-coated tablet contains 2.5 mg of letrozole.

-Available in perforated unit-dose blisters with 30 x 1 tablets or in blisters containing 30 tablets.
+Available in single-dose perforated blisters with 30 x 1 tablets or in blisters containing 30 tablets.

 Almus Farmacéutica, S.A.U.